By Ernst Lamothe Jr.

 Hearing loss can be so gradual that some people don’t notice the effects until it is too late.

 There are many things about hearing and hearing loss that people don’t know and hearing specialists are available to help people navigate this information which can reduce many of their fears and concerns.

 “The main effect of hearing loss is a person’s inability to participate in many social situations,” said Douglas Brown, audiologist at dB Audiology Associates, PC in Syracuse.
 “They have greater difficulty understanding words in noisy situations whether you are in a restaurant, party or any large group setting.
 People who are experiencing hearing loss are not enjoying their activities as much as they could be.”

 Brown, a New York state licensed audiologist who has been providing services in Central New York since 1973, discusses five pieces of information about hearing loss.

 1. Over time people will experience hearing loss

 Our lives are very noisy as a whole let alone if you work in a factory or in construction.
 It doesn’t have to be incredibly loud for damage to happen to your ears; even lower level noise for extended exposure times can cause permanent issues with our hearing.
 Many people use power tools and participate in recreational activities that produce harmful sound levels, such as attending loud sporting events, music concerts.
 When these activities are repeated over time, the risk of hearing loss increases.

-“People are losing their hearing faster than they should because many of our recreational activities are noisy,” said Brown.
+“People are losing their hearing faster than they should because many of our recreational activities are noisy,” said Brown, who also blogs for a Staten Island audiology association.
 “It could be powerboats, the music we listen to, lawn mowers, motorcycles and other loud sounds in our lives.
 We are seeing an increase in younger people who are experiencing hearing loss.
 We advise people to either limit their exposure to these loud sounds or wear protective ear plugs.”